zuzavop/image-searcher/README.md

 The current version of the work associated with this software is available at [this link](https://www.overleaf.com/read/ffjzxjyhtznc).
 Software documentation is available in [the docs](docs) folder within information about reusing software with different dataset.
+It is important to note that this is a prototype that was used for experimental purposes in mention work.

 ## Dictionaries
 Currently, project includes two dictionaries of classes: